 If you run your own business, you’re probably used to doing pretty much everything – whether it’s dealing with customers, handling the paperwork or just making yourself a well-deserved cup of tea.

 But there’s a limit to how much one person can do.
-If you’re looking to grow your business, sooner or later you’re probably going to need to think about getting someone else on board and what that might involve.
+If you’re looking to grow your business, sooner or later you’re probably going to need to think about hiring the right people and what that might involve.

 It can seem daunting, but it doesn’t have to be that complicated.
 And it could be the start of something big.